scd4j/gradle-plugins/README.md

 SCD4J project
 =============

-In short, first you must create a file `build.gradle` like the below example:
+In short, you first must create a file `build.gradle`, like the below example:

 ```
 plugins {